Table of Contents

 You have an in-house team to get things done.
 If you already have an experienced team of engineers, why would you choose to outsource software development?

-There are several benefits of building an in-house team of developers, but your team might not be suited for every project.
+There are several benefits to building an in-house team of developers, but your team might not be suited for every project.
 This is where the role of outsourcing comes into play.
-Let’s discover its pros and cons.

 Pros of Outsourcing: